Adarshv0524/recruitparse/README.md

-# RecruitAI: Smart Recruitment Email Assistant
+# RecruitParse: Smart Recruitment Email Assistant

-RecruitAI is a Flutter-based mobile application designed to automatically sift through your inbox, identify recruitment-related emails, and extract key information into a structured, easy-to-view format.
+RecruitParse is a Flutter-based mobile application designed to automatically sift through your inbox, identify recruitment-related emails, and extract key information into a structured, easy-to-view format.
 Stop manually tracking job opportunities and let AI do the heavy lifting for you.

 ## The Problem